ParkMinyoung0304/DynamicShortFieldMamba/README.md

     - [Surface Soil](Data Privacy)
     - [Soil Profile](Data Privacy)

-    Please refer to the original dataset websites for more details.
-You can directly download the processed RGB-Depth datasets from [DFormer](https://github.com/VCIP-RGBD/DFormer?tab=readme-ov-file), though you may need to make small modifications to the txt files.

-2. <u>We also provide the processed datasets (including RGB-Thermal and RGB-Depth) we use here: [Google Drive Link](https://drive.google.com/drive/folders/1GD4LYF208h9-mHJ_lxW11UM0TPlRmv0z?usp=drive_link).</u>

-3. If you are using your own datasets, please organize the dataset folder in the following structure:
+2. If you are using your own datasets, please organize the dataset folder in the following structure:

     ```shell
     <data>